Azure/PSRule.Rules.Azure/CONTRIBUTING.md

 When authoring and improving rule documentation, please follow these guidelines:

+- **Reference the WAF** &mdash; by the pillar recommendation.
+  For example if the rule relates to redundancy in the Reliability pillar you could reference [RE:05 Redundancy](https://learn.microsoft.com/azure/well-architected/reliability/redundancy).
-- Provide documentation links to the Azure service and Well-Architected Framework pillar.
+- **Add relevant links** &mdash; to the Azure service documentation.
   Examples of good documentation links include:
   - Best practices for the Azure service.
   - Instructions on how to configure the Azure service.
   - [Azure deployment reference](https://learn.microsoft.com/azure/templates/).
-- For links to _https://learn.microsoft.com/_ remove culture from path to make it more generic.
+- **Remove culture** &mdash; from links to _https://learn.microsoft.com/_ to make it more generic.
+  This will allow the link to redirect to a language based on the user's settings.
   For example _https://learn.microsoft.com/azure/aks/concepts-scale_ instead of _https://learn.microsoft.com/en-us/azure/aks/concepts-scale_.
-- Add examples of a Azure resource that would pass the rule.
+- **Add examples** &mdash; of a Azure resource that would pass the rule.
-  At a minimum where applicable provide an example of a Azure template resource.
+  For rules that apply to pre-flight checks provide an example in Azure Bicep _and_ Azure template format.
-  Also consider including example Bicep code.
+  - Additionally if a pre-built Azure Verified Module is available, reference after the Bicep example using a short-code.
+    The short-code format is `<!-- external:avm <module_path> <params> -->`.
+    For more information see the [example](https://github.com/Azure/PSRule.Rules.Azure/blob/9bb5589bd1ddb01197866d5199f3954cf6f9206b/docs/en/rules/Azure.ContainerApp.MinReplicas.md?plain=1#L113).

   [4]: https://microsoft.github.io/PSRule/latest/authoring/writing-rule-help/#writing-markdown-documentation